PHOTOGRAPHER | Melissa Mills

 What is a favourite product or service that you offer and why?

 I love offering time to help with timeline prep or any design/logistic questions.
-After doing this for 14 years I have built up a bank of knowledge and I enjoy being able to pass that on to guide couples in their decision making and make it easier for them.
-Plus it allows me to really get to know each couples and that makes the connection stronger.
+After doing this for 16 years I have built up a bank of knowledge and I enjoy being able to pass that on to guide couples in their decision making and make it easier for them.
+Plus it allows me to really get to know each couple and that makes the connection stronger.

 Where would you love to travel to for work?